Camcdc/CSC102-TicTacToe/README.md

 **Limitations:**
 The limitations are that the player cannot play against the computer, and you can only include two players.
-Another limitation is that the game only uses a 3x3 board and the board be increased.
+Another limitation is that the game only uses a 3x3 board, while the board cannot be increased.